bgreenlee/SublimeHound/README.md

     // custom headers to send with the API request to Hound
     // e.g. {"X-Auth":"s3kret"}
     "custom_headers": {},

+    // open double-clicked search results in the browser by default
+    // set to false to open in Sublime Text (must have local_root_dir set)
+    // shift-double-click will always do the opposite "default_open_in_browser": true,

+    // set to true to include the repo owner in the filepath (after local_root_dir) when opening locally "include_repo_owner_in_filepath": false,

     // set to true to enable debug logging
     "debug": false